bodywork-ml/ml-pipeline-engineering/README.md

 ## Developing the Model Serving Stage

 In Part One of this series we developed a skeleton web service that returned a hard-coded value whenever the API was called.
 Our task in this part is to extend this to downloading the latest model persisted to cloud object storage (AWS S3), and then use the model for generating predictions.
-Unlike the train-model stage, this effort required for this task is relatively small and so we will reproduce `serve_model.py` in full and then discuss it in more detail afterwards.
+Unlike the train-model stage, the effort required for this task is relatively small and so we will reproduce `serve_model.py` in full and then discuss it in more detail afterwards.

 ```python
 import sys